Frequently Asked Questions

 Our location is handicapped accessible including: parking (in back), doors, restroom, and table work space.
 Please contact us if you have concerns about completing a project on your own.

 Late?
 Keep coming!
 We will catch you up when you arrive.

 May I receive a refund for an event I am unable to attend?

-Due the preparation of materials, we are unable to give refunds.
+Due the preparation of materials and reservation of seats, we are unable to give refunds.
 We also do not send materials home for projects to be completed.
 If you contact us within 48 hours before your event, we can issue a one-time transfer to another class.

 If a workshop has fewer than 4 attendees registered or does not meet the project minimum, we may cancel the event and refund or transfer your reservation.
 You will be notified of a cancellation 24 hours before your event occurs.